abdoemadselim/Vacation-Tracking-System/README.md

 ---

-## 🛠 Constrains
+## 🛠 Constraints
 1. The system must not exceed the defined budget and timeline
 2. The system must ensure 99% uptime.
 3. The system must support at least 100 concurrent users without performance degradation.
-4. The system must work on both mobile and desktop with responsive design
+4. The system must work on both mobile and desktop devices with a responsive design
 5. All access and changes to leave data must be logged.
 6. Must comply with different regional leave policies and employment contracts.